EvoAnalysis/Student_Insights/READme.md

 ## 🔍 Key Analysis Areas
 - Enrollment trends by demographic group and residency
 - Completion patterns across academic programs
-- Impact of COVID-19 on retention rates, including drop and recovery (peaked at 82% in 2022)
+- Impact of COVID on retention rates, including drop and recovery (peaked at 82% in 2022)
 - Changes in university staffing over time by role

 ---